BiancaMRV/BiancaMRV/README.md

 Full-stack developer focused on building seamless digital experiences through clean code and thoughtful architecture.

-Currently working as a **Software Developer** at **Profimetrics / ITIM Group**, where I contribute to developing scalable software applications.
+Currently working as a **Software Developer** at **Profimetrics / ITIM Group**, where I contribute to developing scalable web applications.

 ## What I do